IMG_7027.png

 /ABOUT

 Jeremy was born and raised in the heart of the midwest.
 He grew up playing football, doing improvisational comedy and theater, and performing in several musical groups and touring choirs.
-These days he be found biking around Richmond, Virginia’s Pocahontas State Park or the James River Trail System when he's not working.
+He was recently honored as the 2024 Pleasant Valley High School Distinguished Alumni Awardee.
+These days he be found biking around Richmond, Virginia’s Pocahontas State Park or the James River Park System when he's not working.

 Jeremy graduated summa cum laude and with Distinction in Geology from Augustana College in Rock Island, Illinois, then earned his Ph.D. in Geology with a focus in Paleoclimatology at Oregon State University as a National Science Foundation Graduate Research Fellow and OMSI Science Communication Fellow.
-Jeremy most recently served as the David and Jane Cohn Scientist at the Science Museum of Virginia before transitioning to the new Director of Climate Justice and Impact at Groundwork USA.
+Jeremy then served as the David and Jane Cohn Scientist at the Science Museum of Virginia from 2016-2023 before transitioning to the new Director of Climate Justice and Impact at Groundwork USA.

-Jeremy regularly engages with audiences of all ages and background to explore climate change and how it works on multiple timescales from human (decades) to geologic (millions of years).
+Jeremy is an award-winning scientist and communicator who regularly engages with audiences of all ages and backgrounds to explore climate change and how it works on multiple timescales from human (decades) to geologic (millions of years).
 He was a co-principal investigator and co-author on a study that established what would become the NOAA Climate Program Office/NIHHIS Urban Heat Island Mapping Campaigns, and you can find the data for these campaigns here: https://osf.io/f9nhg/.

 See Jeremy's research and public speaking experience below.